Henry Smith Charity - Holiday Grants for Children

 Background

-The Henry Smith Charity is one of the largest independent grant-making trusts in the UK, distributing over £30 million each year.
-The Charity's capital endowment now consists of a substantial portfolio of stock market investments, commercial property and agricultural property from which income for grants is derived.
+The Henry Smith Charity is one of the largest independent grant-making trusts in the UK, distributing £47.1 million in 2023.
+The Charity's capital endowment consists of a substantial portfolio of stock market investments, commercial property and agricultural property from which income for grants is derived.

 The Charity's three main priorities are as follows: